 Also on November 30th, the Chester Inn State Historic Site and Museum will be hosting two, public readings of How the Grinch Stole Christmas at 11 am and 1:30 pm.

 Christmas in Olde Jonesborough continues on Saturday, December 7th with Doggone Christmas from 11 am - 3 pm.
 Bring your furry friends for pictures with Santa, enjoy treats and be sure to check out the pet-friendly items at the Christmas Market.
+Children ages 5-12 are invited to make a gingerbread house at the International Storytelling Center at 11 am.
+This free workshop provides one gingerbread house kit, including gingerbread pieces, icing and candy pieces.
+Sign up here!

 Join us at 1 pm for contests including Ugliest Christmas Dog Sweater, Best Holiday Costume and Pet/Owner Look alike.
 The Pet Parade will begin shortly after the contests, in front of the downtown Courthouse.
 Donations will also be accepted for the Washington County Humane Society.